 “The past is prologue.” – William Shakespeare

-When we are feeling stuck, it is inevitably because some part of our backstory is unclear.
-Backstory refers to what happened before our story began, and is often revealed through exposition.
+When we are stuck, it is inevitably because some part of our backstory is unclear.
+Backstory refers to what happened before our story began.
 A clearer understanding of our backstory will inform our characters’ present circumstances.

 The challenge in clarifying backstory is to not force it to conform to our idea of the story.
 A character’s place of birth, level of education, relationship history, family dynamic, culture, ethnicity, religious beliefs, and political leanings are all in service to our story.
 Character is malleable; all of this information is changeable.

 Sometimes the appearance of a different direction is really just a stretching of the original idea.
-Nothing is lost if we entertain an idea for a few moments, yet I am frequently surprised at how rigid new writers can be about this.
-It is almost as if they are trying to hold the whole story in a small container, and fear that to add one more idea might lead to a super-saturation point.
+We lose nothing by entertaining an idea for a few moments.
+And yet, sometimes the novice writer freezes here.
+They want to hold the whole story in a small container.
+They fear that to add one more idea might lead to a super-saturation point.

 I begin to wonder if this is a story about secrets.
-Perhaps I wonder what it means to have a secret, and if it is possible to be forgiven when a secret has been held for such a long time that it has affected the lives of many people.
+I wonder what it means to have a secret, and if it is possible to be forgiven when a secret has been held for such a long time and affected so many.
 Perhaps I wonder about the value of revealing the truth, and weighing revelation against silence.
 Perhaps I wonder about integrity.
 Should a man come clean about his past, even if it means it could adversely affect not only his career, but the lives of his family?

 All of these questions sprang from the single impulse: “What if the Senator had a child with another woman?”
-The nature of the “child with another woman” circumstance in the context of this story might have to do with secrets.
+The nature of “child with another woman” in the context of this story might have to do with secrets.
 In another story, the nature of “child with another woman” might involve issues of responsibility, isolation, guilt or forgiveness.
-It is valuable to be attuned not only to how new backstory information affects the drama, but also to its deepening of the greater meaning at the heart of our work.
+It is valuable to explore not only to how new back story information affects the plot, but also to notice how our subconscious is constantly offering clues that can help clarify our work.